archway-network/archway/x/gastracker/spec/01_state.md

 ## Contract Instance Metadata
 - Contract Instance Metadata `c_inst_md |  Address -> Protobuffer(address)`

-Whenever a smart contract is instantiated archway stores this address will be the target address for rewards coming for the smart contract
+Whenever a smart contract is instantiated archway stores this address, which will be the deposit address for rewards accumulated by that smart contract.

 ```proto3
 message ContractInstanceMetadata {